 Centro de Trabajadores Unidos: United Workers’ Center mobilizes to support the needs and demands of immigrant community members and works to dismantle the systems and institutions based on capitalism, white supremacy, patriarchy and climate change that exploit and oppress our community.
 We provide the tools and services necessary to fight against deportations as well as offer legal screenings, representation and bilingual know your rights trainings.
-Through organizing and empowerment we work to we ensure that our neighbors are aware of the issues affecting their communities by recruiting and training promotores from neighborhoods throughout the southeast side of Chicago.
+Through organizing and empowerment we work to we ensure that our neighbors are aware of the issues affecting their communities by recruiting and training promotores from neighborhoods throughout the southeast side and the south suburbs of Chicago.

 LEADERSHIP DEVELOPMENT AND KNOW YOUR RIGHTS TRAININGS